Back to overview

 What key skills does your firm look for in candidates when they apply?

-At Mayer Brown, we’re looking for hard-working and committed individuals who demonstrate a passion for the work we have on offer for our trainee cohort.
+At Mayer Brown, we’re looking for hard working and committed individuals who demonstrate a passion for the work we do.
 We want our trainees to be intellectually curious and business minded.
-As a firm, we also pride ourselves on our culture, and so we’re looking for authenticity and enthusiasm in our prospective trainees.
-Throughout the recruitment process, we’ll be testing candidates’ resilience, adaptability, and commercial awareness, as well as placing an emphasis on their knowledge of the legal industry and, specifically, Mayer Brown.
+As a firm, we also pride ourselves on our culture, so we’re looking for authenticity and enthusiasm in our prospective trainees.
+Throughout the recruitment process, we’ll be testing candidates’ resilience, adaptability and commercial awareness, as well as placing an emphasis on their knowledge of the legal industry and, specifically, Mayer Brown.

 What is the most common way that candidates let themselves down in their applications?

-It’s absolutely key for us that applicants can confidently talk around our practice offering at Mayer Brown and our key strengths in finance, corporate and high stakes litigation.
-We don’t want candidates to simply list cases or deals we’ve worked on, instead we need to see a genuine interest in the work we do, and why this appeals to them.
+It’s key for us that applicants can confidently talk around our practice offering at Mayer Brown.
+While we provide a well-rounded and broad training experience, candidates should demonstrate an understanding of, and passion for, the main drivers of our business, which are finance, corporate and high-stakes litigation.
+We don’t want candidates to simply list cases or deals we’ve worked on – we need to see a genuine interest in the work we do and why it appeals to them.